 Instead, we want to create a safe place where you learn by testing and from other testers; that is the point of “Round Two.”

 Even if we only have three teams, this will be a chance to see how other testers think, in a safe environment.

 About The Performance Portion

-The performance portion of the competition will take place over the weekend; teams can select three hour time slots to pursue an investigation of the performance characteristics of a piece of software against the customer expectations.
-Yes, you can use NRGGlobal’s software to test with, but you can use any tool.
+The performance portion of the competition will take place over the weekend; teams can select three-hour time slots to pursue an investigation of the performance characteristics of a piece of software against the customer expectations.
+Yes, you can use NRG Global’s software to test with, but you can use any tool.
 If you want to explore a free trial of AppLoader, you can download a free trial version at any time.
 If your trial expires, email me, we’ll get you an extension code.
-(The software does require Terminal Server to run; any Windows Server release from 2003 forward will have this features, and I will have more information to come about how to set up Terminal Server as a cloud compute instance.)
+(The software does require Terminal Server to run; any Windows Server release from 2003 forward will have these features, and I will have more information to come about how to set up Terminal Server as a cloud compute instance.)